 Psychologists aim to provide patients with a confidential, non-judgemental space to explore their thoughts and feelings about hair loss.
 They can help patients understand what hair loss means to them: what do they think about when they consider losing their hair?
 What worries them the most?
 How does this make them feel?

-Identifying and challenging negative thought patterns can be effective in helping people see how their thoughts about hair loss impacts their emotions.
+Identifying and challenging negative thought patterns can be effective in helping people see how their thoughts about hair loss impact their emotions.
 Visualisation and imagery can also be helpful, for example, imagining chemotherapy is killing off cancer cells at the same time it’s killing hair follicles, can help to see hair loss in a more positive way.

 Understanding diet and its effect on hair growth

-By Claire Moore, dietitian.
+By Claire Moore, Dietitian.